DBASE Mac: Discontinuation

 Sales of the product in the post Ashton-Tate era appear to have been close to zero, and the product is still best remembered under its original name.
 In this form it has been called a "killer app", but in a non-traditional sense that it helped kill the company, and the reputation of Apple with it.

 Meanwhile, dBASE IV turned out to be a huge disaster on the PC causing Ashton-Tate to struggle financially.
 The company was purchased by Borland in 1991, and development of all of Ashton-Tate's Mac products ended.

 Description

 In common with most database applications today, dBASE Mac had two basic "modes", one for designing the database itself, and another for building forms to interact with it.
-In this case dBASE Mac was lauded for both, many describing it as "the right way to do a Mac database".
+In this case dBASE Mac was lauded for both, some describing it as "the right way to do a Mac database".